apollographql/apollo/design/high-level-reactivity.md

 The initial version of the system won't have built-in support for livequeries, but we hope that well-defined APIs for all parts of the system will make these components easy to plug in to the rest of the stack.

+Finally, if it is appropriate for your application, you will be able to handle the situation without firing any dependencies by simply re-polling the right data from the client.
+For some applications loading the extra data is not a big deal - for example, if you have an internal dashboard used by a total of 5 people.
+In this case simplicity of implementation might trump performance and efficiency concerns.

 ## Data drivers

 To make this system easy to get started with, we’ll need some well-designed drivers for popular data sources.
 Connecting an arbitrary data source into the system will be trivial if you don’t need reactivity - you can just pick any data loading package from NPM or write some simple functions to fetch the data.
 To add reactivity, you can use manual dependency recording and invalidation.